strangerstudios/pmpro-mailchimp/readme.txt

 == Changelog ==
 = 1.0.1 =
+* BUG: Better error handling when invalid API keys are entered.

+= 1.0.1 =
-* Fixed some warnings and fatal errors if site is run with an empty or invalid API key.
+* BUG: Fixed some warnings and fatal errors if site is run with an empty or invalid API key.

 = 1.0 =
 * Admitting that we're officially released with a 1.0 version. :)